wootencl/apidocs-v4/source/includes/_eligibility.md

 *Available modes of operation: batch/async or real-time*

 The Eligibility Endpoint makes it easy to verify a member's insurance information in real-time.
-You can check co-insurance, copay, deductible and out of pocket amounts for a member along with other information about a member's plan.
+You can check co-insurance, copay, deductible and out of pocket amounts for a member along with other benefit information.

 Use the [Trading Partners](#trading-partners) Endpoint to determine available trading_partner_id values for use with the Eligibility API.